support@altumed.com

 Here are some of the top benefits of becoming credentialed with Medicaid as a provider:

-• Expand your patient base: Medicaid offers you the opportunity to grow your clientele and practice by making your services accessible to Medicaid beneficiaries.
+• Expand your patient base: Medicaid expands your practice by reaching Medicaid beneficiaries.

-• Meet regulatory requirements: Credentialing ensures you meet all federal and state Medicaid program requirements for enrollment.
+• Meet regulatory requirements: Credentialing ensures compliance with Medicaid enrollment requirements.

 • Improve patient care quality: Credentialing promotes quality assurance through provider qualification verification.